motion/orbit/projects/blog/src/pages/update-one/index.md

 **"I want to be able to understand my knowledgebase, and I can't."**

-In the last year, we've spent a lot of building something to help solve this problem.
-It fixes something that browsers and software services fail at today: they don't give us control over our information.
+For the last two years we've been building something to help solve this problem.
+It fixes a pain point browsers and cloud services fail at today: they don't give us any control over our information.

-To fix that, we're building a platform instead of a service.
+In order to right that, Orbit is a platform and not a service.
 We don't store data.
-Instead, much like a browser or operating system, Orbit just helps explore and manage information.
-Traditional operating systems gave us a lot of control (with _files_), browsers give us collaboration (and _lock in_).

-Orbit gives control back through a decentralized knowledge explorer.
-A flexible way to manage bits of information from many places.
+Instead, much like a browser or operating system, Orbit just helps explore and manage existing information.
+Traditional operating systems gave us a lot of control (with _files_) where browsers give us collaboration (and _lock in_).
+Orbit moves control back to us by running privately on your device - a decentralized knowledge explorer.
+It's a flexible platform for managing bits of information from many places.

 Our goal is to let you: